EngosSoftware/htop/README.md

 htop --help
 ```

-Display detailed description of a command:
+Display the detailed description of a selected command:

 ```shell
 htop help <command>